Audiology - M.A., Au.D. and Ph.D. Download to print

 100 Nixson Hall

-M.A.: The Master's program requires a minimum of 30 credit hours and is custom designed to fit the individual needs and interests of the student.
+M.A.: The Master's program will be customized to fit the individual needs and interest of the student.

 Council on Academic Accreditation in Audiology and Speech-Language Pathology